tristantech/md380-codeplug-templater/README.md

 Basic usage:

 ```
-./templater <template> <manifest>
+./templater <template> <manifest> [output dir]
 ```

  * `template`: Path to an MD380 codeplug to read as the template file.
  * `manifest`: Path to a text file containing `<Radio ID> <Radio Name>` records, one per line. `<Radio ID>` must be a 24-bit unsigned integer.
     `<Radio Name>` is a maximum 16-char string.
+These are used to create individual codeplugs and also build a contact list.

-The generated codeplugs are placed into the current working directory.
+ * `output dir` (optional) Specifies an output directory for the generated codeplugs.
+If omitted, the current working directory is used.